 The benefits associated with an angler's opportunity to catch more, or slightly larger fish has been the topic of several studies (e.g., Lew & Larson 2015; Lew & Larson 2012).
-Research on non-Alaskan resident halibut angler willingness to pay emphasized that the potential to catch at least one very large halibut is valuable to anglers; however, if retention of two fish are allowed, a size limit on the second fish less important to non-resident anglers (Lew & Larson 2015).
+Research on non-Alaskan resident halibut angler willingness to pay emphasized that the potential to catch at least one very large halibut is valuable to anglers; however, if retention of two fish are allowed, a size limit on the second fish is less important to non-resident anglers (Lew & Larson 2015).
 Anglers associated with different types of charter operations may value harvest opportunity differently.
 Operators may also have a sense of what types of measures their anglers are willing to pay for.
-A federal fee collection should be responsive to angler demand in order for anglers to benefit in the long-run.
+A Federal fee collection should be responsive to angler demand in order for anglers to benefit in the long-run.

-In order for the charter operators to benefit, they would either need to see an increase in angler demand, be able to offer more halibut charter trips (with a decrease in day of the week closures) or an increase in angler willingness to pay above and beyond what the angler may be willing to be pay directly for halibut stamp.
+In order for the charter operators to benefit, they would either need to see an increase in angler demand, be able to offer more halibut charter trips (with a decrease in day of the week closures), or an increase in angler willingness to pay above and beyond what the angler may be willing to be pay directly for halibut stamp.
 Charter operators may also benefit simply from the satisfaction of knowing the anglers have more opportunity, even if it does not affect their profitability.
-However, similar to angler benefits, if there is a lag in the amount of time the between when fees are paid and when management measures are able to be loosened there may also be some operations contributing but leaving the fishery before fully appreciating the benefits.
-Conversely future charter businesses may reap the benefits of additional pounds of halibut without contributing as much to funds required to purchase the QS.
+However, similar to angler benefits, if there is a lag in the amount of time the between when fees are paid and when management measures are relaxed, then there may be some operations contributing fees but leaving the fishery before fully appreciating the benefits.
+This may be countered somewhat by an increase in the value of charter halibut permits under a fully-functioning RQE.
+In theory, a potential buyer of a CHP will pay more for the access privilege if their expectation for the future use of the CHP is positive.
+Conversely, future charter businesses may reap the benefits of additional pounds of halibut without contributing as much to the funds required to purchase the QS.

-With close cooperation between NMFS, the RQE and stakeholders, the effect on charter halibut anglers and charter operators (as a whole) is expected to be positive in the long-term because the RQE would be expected to be working on behalf of the charter operators and anglers.
+With close cooperation between NMFS, the RQE and stakeholders, the effect on charter halibut anglers and charter operators (as a whole) is expected to be positive in the long-term because the RQE will be working on behalf of the charter operators and anglers.
 However, charter operations across Area 2C and 3A are operationally diverse and cater to different types of anglers with different levels of price sensitivity.
-Thus, there may be some individuals related to the charter sector that are not benefited.
+Thus, there may be some individuals related to the charter sector that are not benefited or receive the benefit disproportionately.
 For instance, larger charter vessels that cater to many anglers or operations that do many short trips may not change their harvest strategy; changes in size limits or annual limits may be less likely to affect these businesses or their anglers.
 However, these operators would still be required to pay the same fee.
-An RQE needs to be sensitive to the fact that these relationships could be different for some charter operators and anglers.
+An RQE will likely have to be sensitive to the fact that these relationships could be different for some charter operators and anglers.